fpgasystems/hacc/docs/infrastructure.md

 ### Storage
 Each HACC users can store data on the following directories:

-* ```/home/USERNAME```: directory on an NFS drive accessible by USERNAME from any the HACC servers.
+* ```/home/USERNAME```: directory on an NFS drive accessible by USERNAME from any of the HACC servers.
 * ```/mnt/scratch```: directory on an NFS drive accessible by all users from any of the HACC servers.
 * ```/local/home/USERNAME/```: directory on the local server drive accessible by USERNAME on the HACC server.
 * ```/tmp```: directory on the local server drive accessible by all users on the HACC server.
 Its content is removed every time the server is restarted.

 ### USB - JTAG connectivity
 The USB - JTAG connection allows granted users to interact directly with the FPGA by downloading bitstreams or updating memory content.
-The correct setup and access of a USB - JTAG connection is essential developers using working with [Vivado workflow.](./vocabulary.md#vivado-workflow)
+The correct setup and access of a USB - JTAG connection is essential for developers working with the [Vivado workflow.](./vocabulary.md#vivado-workflow)

 ### HACC boxes architecture
-The following picture details the architecture of the one of our heterogeneous servers (specifically, hacc-box-01), which is equipped with 2x EPYC Milan CPUs, 4x [Instinct MI210 GPUs,](https://www.amd.com/system/files/documents/amd-instinct-mi210-brochure.pdf) 1x 100 GbE NIC, 2x [Alveo U55C FPGAs,](https://www.xilinx.com/applications/data-center/high-performance-computing/u55c.html) and 2x [Versal VCK5000 Adaptive SoCs](https://www.xilinx.com/products/boards-and-kits/vck5000.html). **The diagram can be used as a reference for the configuration of other HACC boxes.**
+The following picture details the architecture of one of our heterogeneous servers (specifically, hacc-box-01), which is equipped with 2x EPYC Milan CPUs, 4x [Instinct MI210 GPUs,](https://www.amd.com/content/dam/amd/en/documents/instinct-business-docs/product-briefs/instinct-mi210-brochure.pdf) 1x 100 GbE NIC, 2x [Alveo U55C FPGAs,](https://www.xilinx.com/applications/data-center/high-performance-computing/u55c.html) and 2x [Versal VCK5000 Adaptive SoCs](https://www.xilinx.com/products/boards-and-kits/vck5000.html). **The diagram can be used as a reference for the configuration of other HACC boxes.**

 ![Server architecture of hacc-box-01.
 This diagram is for illustrative purposes and may be subject to change.](../imgs/hacc-boxes.png "Server architecture of hacc-box-01.
 This diagram is for illustrative purposes and may be subject to change.")
 *Server architecture of hacc-box-01.
 This diagram is for illustrative purposes and may be subject to change.*